MoAtefAmer/Asphalt-CarOperatingSystem-Simulation/README.md

 - An operating system that operates a car and is simulated by Java.
 - The simulation mainly uses semaphores,priority queues and PCB
-- It simulates four different car application:- -Parking Sensors
+- It simulates four different car application:-
+  - Parking Sensors
-  -Safety Seatbelt warning system
+  - Safety Seatbelt warning system
-  -Breaks system
+  - Breaks system
-  -Safety Speed warning
+  - Safety Speed warning
  In addition to normal car functionalites (gas,reverse,etc...)
 - It has 2 GUIs one that representes the OS's memory and shows real-time utilization graphs for cpu and memory
 - The other one simulates the actual car with gas and brakes buttons as if you are in a real car